Total pages 498

 Hello readers and twi-hards,

-So my intial thoughts after the first chapter were: I’m so bored.
+So, my initial thoughts after the first chapter were: I’m so bored.
 I don’t remember these books being so boring.

-But since I like to torture myself I decided to kept reading and chapter 2 was a lot better and so was the chapter 3 and before you know it I was hooked.
+But since I like to torture myself, I decided to keep reading and chapter 2 was a lot better and so was the chapter 3 and before you know it, I was hooked.

 “Drunk?”
 I objected.

 Plus, there’s that whole scene where they kiss for the first time and Edward gets pissed off at Bella because she was too into their kiss.
 Although Edward claims he’s not mad at her but rather himself.
 I was put off by this scene because Bella is just trying to have a normal teenage relationship.

 So, am I still Team Edward?
 After this first book definitely not.
 I think I’m more on Bella’s side because like Bella, I was also mad at Edward when he was being super confusing.

 As for their Love story.
 I really wasn’t feeling it.
 I don’t know if I am used to slow burns and angst fictions now.
 But for me it felt like Bella and Edward fell in love very fast.
 I felt what they really had for each other was a fascination.
 Edward is intrigued that Bella’s blood entices him and that she’s overall an old soul.
 And Bella is intrigued by Edward because he is mysterious and handsome.

 But their love story itself, felt a bit rushed.
 Right from the beginning we know that Bella is infatuated with Edward especially after he disappears and heads to Alaska for a bit.
 It was weird because after he came back, they started flirting a bit and snapping at each other.
 Then once Bella finds out that Edward’s a vampire they start dating soon after.
 So that felt a bit fast for me.